nihui/dain-ncnn-vulkan/README.md

 ## Other Open-Source Code Used

-- https://github.com/Tencent/ncnn for fast neural network interface on ALL PLATFORMS
+- https://github.com/Tencent/ncnn for fast neural network inference on ALL PLATFORMS
 - https://github.com/webmproject/libwebp for encoding and decoding Webp images on ALL PLATFORMS
 - https://github.com/nothings/stb for decoding and encoding PNG/JPEG images on Linux / MacOS
 - https://github.com/tronkko/dirent for listing files in directories on Windows